szaimen/Nextcloud-NAS-Guide/README.md

 **Please note: Since the server fingerprint was changed during this script, you will need to reset the server fingerprint the next time you connect to your server via SSH.**
 </details>

+---

+# Security and Automation
+You should do the following steps to automate your server and make your server more secure:

+This section covers:
+1. Enable geoblocking
+1. Set up disk monitoring
+1. Set up Fail2Ban
+1. Install ClamAV Antivirus
+1. Enable Automatic Updates

 ## How to enable geoblocking?
 In order to improve security, you can allow access to your webserver only from specific countries or continents.
 <details><summary>Click here to expand</summary>